Lay's Partners with Football Icons David Beckham and Thierry Henry to Surprise 75,000 Fans in Epic Return of 'No Lay's, No Game'

 And while not everyone could be in the stands of San Siro, Lay's is bringing No Lay's No Game home.
 In partnership with Meta and Simone, Lay's has created the Lay's Detector, a unique digital experience that unlocks the chance to win exciting prizes for football fans in select countries around the world now through the end of the UCL tournament.
 How?
 Fans must prove they have Lay's with them while watching a game.
 To use the Lay's Detector, simply scan the QR code on Lay's social channels or the No Lay's, No Game commercial to unlock the effect.
 Then, fans will be prompted to verify that they have Lay's with them – and if they do, they will be entered to win exclusive prizing, content and even tickets to the UCL Men's Finals at Wembley Stadium in London.
 And if they don't have Lay's?
 Not to worry, fans will have more chances to show off their bag of Lay's to win epic prizes throughout the rest of the season.

-Throughout the remainder of the 2023-2024 Men's and Women's UEFA Champions League tournaments, fans should look out for more exciting and unexpected moments from No Lay's, No Game.
+Throughout the remainder of the 2023-2024 Men's and Women's UEFA Champions League tournaments, fans should look out for more exciting and unexpected moments from No Lay's, No Game, as well as Walkers too.
 To access the Lay's Detector and to stay informed on No Lay's, No Game news, follow Lay's Football on Instagram.

 About PepsiCo